Simblissity home > G.E.T.

 ROUTE DETAILS

 From the junction of FR 475 (Juan Miller Rd) and signed Pigeon Creek Trail 465 (also signed here as FR 475E) (waypoint 16010, elev.
 4950'), proceed east on FR 475.
 The somewhat narrow, graded dirt road passes a few impromptu car camping spots on the right, then climbs out of Cow Canyon's drainage.
 The springs indicated on the map, a short ways up Cow Canyon, were not visited, but those in need of water might try their luck there.
 Another option, at least in wetter times, is nearby Pigeon Creek; although normally dry in this area, the wash sometimes flows by a narrow pour-off ahead.
 To reach it, leave FR 475 at 0.4 (waypoint 16020), passing through a fence opening, then angle southwest down to the drainage and walk down it for a hundred yards or so.
-(Please note that the canyon of Pigeon Creek, while becoming a perennial creek farther down, nevertheless makes for extremely rough going in its trackless, rocky canyon, and so does not offer a practical route to the Blue River.)
+(Please note that the canyon of Pigeon Creek, while becoming an intermittent creek farther down, nevertheless makes for extremely rough going in its trackless, rocky canyon, and so does not present the most practical route down to the Blue River.)

 Beyond another pair of drainages, pass a side road on the right (south) that heads to a scenic turnout, from which you may appraise the interesting terrain surrounding Pigeon Creek and its canyon.
 Especially prominent is the distinctive, flat-topped and cliff-banded mesa below Pat Mountain.

-Continue to follow the drainage east, fording Pigeon Creek wherever convenient.
-The creek often flows in this area, nourishing large Arizona sycamores and other shade trees.
-Also of note, the seemingly limitless field of loose, cobbly "river rock" in this portion of the drainage, which flash floods have obviously carried downstream over the eons, depositing them wherever the current could no longer support their passage.
+Continue to follow the drainage east, crossing Pigeon Creek wherever convenient.
+The little creek often flows in this area, nourishing large Arizona sycamores and other shade trees.
+Also of note: the seemingly limitless field of loose, cobbly "river rock" in this portion of the drainage, which flash floods have obviously carried downstream over the eons, depositing them wherever the current could no longer support their passage.
 One fairly rock-free spot does appear along the south bank, an inviting camp.

-3Segment 15
+Segment 15

-Copyright © 2004-2008 Simblissity Ultralight
+Copyright © 2024 simBLISSity Ultralight Designs